 The trend quickly gained traction and brands across America and Europe started producing the in-demand design for casual sailors and yachtsmen.
-Worn without socks, with a high cut pair of chinos, jeans or shorts with polo shirt, a tried and tested ensemble that stands to this day, they’re an essential part of that classy summer look, even when you’re on dry land.
+Worn without socks, with a high cut pair of chinos, jeans or shorts with a polo shirt, a tried and tested ensemble that stands to this day, they’re an essential part of that classy summer look, even when you’re on dry land.

 A typical boat shoe should be super comfortable, with a cushioned yet grippy sole and leather upper, along with 360° lacing.
 Even though the design has pretty much stayed the same since those early days, there’s a whole heap of materials and price brackets to consider when buying your ideal pair.
-To make things that little bit easier, we’ve looked at the best 14 models on the market today, to help you look the part next time you’re strolling around the harbour.
+To make things that little bit easier, we’ve looked at the best boat shoes on the market today, to help you look the part next time you’re strolling around the harbour.

 GH Bass & Co

 One of America’s stand out heritage shoe brands, GH Bass & Co has been creating quality footwear for generations since 1876.
 Their Jetty Boat Shoe is perfect for those sunny days preparing your next catch.
 Hand-stitched seams with waxed threads offer moisture resistance, whilst a rubber outsole keeps you stable on your feet during those rocky moments.
 Their classic look means they’re perfect when worn with a stylish pair of summer shorts and a polo shirt making you look and feel the part.
 For outright quality, GH Bass & Co make great boat shoes for men.

 American footwear brand Quoddy are renowned for their traditional production methods that have been perfected by generations of shoemakers in the midwest state of Maine.
 Their Downeast Suede Deck shoes are a picture of seaside comfort, with a suede leather combined upper with silvertone metal eyelets.
 It’s one of those designs that seem fit for any age or era and fits as well alongside smart-casual summer wear, or more rugged shirt and jeans for that autumnal look.